403b vs 401k.com

 Why are 403(b) fees higher than 401(k) fees?

 403(b) plans were legally required to invest through annuity contracts until 1974.
 Insurance companies built direct-sales channels into school districts and hospitals that persist today.
-Reps from AXA Equitable, Voya, Lincoln Financial, VALIC, and Equitable Financial still cold-call teachers and sell annuity-wrapped 403(b)s that pay the rep commission.
+Reps from Equitable (formerly AXA Equitable), Voya, Lincoln Financial, and VALIC still cold-call teachers and sell annuity-wrapped 403(b)s that pay the rep commission.
 These products carry 1.5-3% all-in annual costs.
 401(k) plans have been driven toward low-cost index funds through class-action litigation and employer competition for talent.

 What is a mortality and expense charge in a 403(b)?